A 5-Day Journey through

 - Where to Play: Kentucky Horse Park, Keeneland, James E. Pepper Distillery, Town Branch Distillery, Tee Dee’s Lounge

 - Where to Stay: 21C Hotels, The Sire Hotel by Hilton, Hilton Downtown, Hyatt Downtown

-- Where to Eat: Charlie’s Seafood, MiMi’s Southern Style Cooking, Zim’s Café, Indi’s Fast Food Restaurant, Ramsey’s Diner, Crank & Boom Ice Cream, Track Kitchen at Keeneland, Middlefork, Honeywood, Dudley’s
+- Where to Eat: Charlie’s Seafood, MiMi’s Southern Style Cooking, Zim’s Café, Indi’s Fast Food Restaurant, Ramsey’s Diner, Crank & Boom Ice Cream, Track Kitchen at Keeneland, middle fork kitchen bar, Honeywood, Dudley’s

 Before leaving Lexington, make tracks to the “Black Horsemen of the Kentucky Turf” exhibit at the International Museum of the Horse at Lexington’s Kentucky Horse Park, chronicling the influential contributions of African Americans to Kentucky’s horse industry.
-Next, just 30 minutes south in Nicholasville lies Camp Nelson, one of the best-preserved archaeological sites associated with Civil War-era U.S. Colored Troops.
-Now a National Monument, Camp Nelson was initially established as a Union Army supply depot and hospital, but became a key emancipation site and refugee camp for African American soldiers and their families.
+Next, just 30 minutes south in Nicholasville lies Camp Nelson National Monument, one of the best-preserved archaeological sites associated with Civil War-era U.S. Colored Troops.
+Camp Nelson National Monument was initially established as a Union Army supply depot and hospital, but became a key emancipation site and refugee camp for African American soldiers and their families.

 Now travel two hours southeast to Mammoth Cave.
 Most visitors know this is the longest cave system in the world, but few realize African Americans played a vital role in the development of cave tour routes and the visitor experience throughout the 19th and early 20th century.
 The first black guides were slaves, and the stories of the significant impacts they made are still shared on guided tours today.